MathyouMB/website/src/content/articles/why-computer-science-students-are-struggling-to-find-jobs.md

 Traditionally, smaller companies have been a fertile ground for entry-level opportunities.
 However, with the influx of experienced professionals seeking new roles, these positions are now being filled by candidates with years of experience, leaving fewer opportunities for recent graduates.

 In this period of low developer demand, seasoned professionals are willing to accept lower pay or junior titles to remain employed, further diminishing the chances for new graduates to secure their first job.
-This shift exacerbates an already competitive job market, making it harder for young professionals to gain a foothold in the industry.

 Additionally, in a world with so many full-time layoffs, it’s extremely difficult for companies to justify hiring interns.